kbroman/knitr_knutshell/pages/overview.md

     ```

 The backticks (`` ` ``) indicate code.
 The bits like `` `r nind(sug)` ``
 are indicating R code.
-When run through knitr, they'll be evaluated
+When processed by knitr, they'll be evaluated
 and replaced by the result.
 So the first paragraph would end up
 as something like this: